 Full Time Field Study

-The Community Studies Program takes pride in the experiential education component of our major, one in which you can both contribute to and learn from organizations that are actively working for social change in a variety of fields.
-During the course of the major, you are required to complete both a part-time and a full-time field study internship.
+The Community Studies Program takes pride in the experiential education component of our major, through which you can both contribute to and learn from organizations that are actively working for social change in a variety of fields.

 Chiara Cabiglio worked with the Darfur Peace and Development Organization in Washington, D.C.; she writes: